thanos1983/terraform/Azure/modules/NullResource/README.md

 - id
 ```

+### connection Provisioner

+The [connection Provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/connection).
+Most provisioners require access to the remote resource via SSH or WinRM and expect a nested connection block with details about how to connect.

 ### file Provisioner

 The [file Provisioner](https://developer.hashicorp.com/terraform/language/resources/provisioners/file) copies files or directories from the machine running Terraform to the newly created resource.
 The file provisioner supports both ssh and winrm type connections.